 Their whole-cut meats appeal to many customers through the 150 restaurants they partner with in Israel.
 Their products require far less refrigeration and have a longer shelf life.
 These analogs have no cholesterol content, making them more accessible to health-conscious people.

-Furthermore, the company claims its 3D-printed meat decreases environmental impact by 95% while being cheaper than traditional meats.
+Furthermore, the company claims that its 3D-printed meat decreases the environmental impact by 95% while being cheaper than traditional meats.

 Recommended: Seven Trends Among 3D Printed Food and Beverage Startups Disrupting the F&B Industry